Abu Dhabi Chamber members exceed 158,000 in H1-2025

 PHOTO

-Continuous rise in membership reflects a growing strategic shift towards future-focused sectors

-Abu Dhabi – The Abu Dhabi Chamber of Commerce and Industry’s (ADCCI) membership grew by 4.9% in the first half of 2025 (January to June) compared to the same period in 2024 to exceed 158,000, highlighting the strength and resilience of the emirate’s business environment despite challenges in the global economy.
+ABU DHABI - The Abu Dhabi Chamber of Commerce and Industry’s (ADCCI) membership grew by 4.9 percent in the first half of 2025 compared to the same period in 2024 to exceed 158,000, highlighting the strength and resilience of the emirate’s business environment despite challenges in the global economy.

 The education sector expanded by 7 percent, underscoring the strength of Abu Dhabi’s private education landscape.
 Transport and storage grew by 6 percent, fuelled by the expansion of supply chains and logistics activity.
 Mining and quarrying rose by 5 percent, while wholesale and retail trade saw a 4 percent increase, signalling stability in consumer demand.